bluehen-tech/ud-dssa-website/RESUME_UPLOAD_QUICKSTART.md

 1. Run your app in development mode: `npm run dev`
 2. Sign in with your @udel.edu email
 3. Go to the Opportunities page
-4. You should see a "Your Resume" section at the top
+4. You should see the "Opportunity Resumes" overview at the top
-5. Try uploading a PDF or Word document (max 5MB)
+5. Open any opportunity card and use the "Attach Resume" button
-6. Verify you can download and delete your resume
+6. Verify you can download, replace, and delete the resume for that opportunity

 **Note:** The production build (`npm run build`) may fail with TypeScript errors until you've created the Supabase tables and generated types.
 Use `npm run dev` for development and testing.
 The TypeScript errors will resolve once the database tables exist and Supabase generates the type definitions.